 Independence – It's helpful for both parties to have some independence due to the long period of separation.
-With long distance relationships, it is difficult to depend on one another for gratification and happiness.
+With long-distance relationships, it is difficult to depend on one another for gratification and happiness.
 Partners who have their own circle of friends and participate in enjoyable hobbies may fare better than couples who are too dependent on each other.

-Pros and Cons to a LDR
+Pros and Cons of an LDR

 - Appreciate the separation in order to focus on school and on each other when together